Bairdy999/elastic-data-mesh/README.md

   - Runs a Docker Compose setup container to generate CA certificates for the cluster
   - Copies the CA certs to each of the other clusters for use when configuring remote clusters for cross-cluster-search (CCS)
   - Generates an elasticsearch.yml config file containing relevant networking and security settings
-  - Generates a kibana.yml config file containing relevant networking and security settings (this inclydes a banner heading to identify the cluster when logged into Kibana)
+  - Generates a kibana.yml config file containing relevant networking and security settings (this inclydes a banner heading to identify the cluster when logged into Kibana; this avoids confusion and/or error!)
   - Runs Docker Compose to create Elasticsearch and Kibana containers for each cluster, using the already generated configuration and artefacts (e.g. CA certs)
   - Adds the container IP addresses to /etc/hosts for each container
   - Configures each cluster as a remote cluster for every other cluster in the data mesh
-  - Generates a cross-cluster API key for each cluster
+  - Generates a cross-cluster API key for each cluster and writes it to a local file in the cluster

 ## Prerequisites - Docker VM
 > [!NOTE]